1000 Series: School & Community Relations

 1004.1-R2 - Regulations Regarding Insurance for Employee-Sponsored Activities

-1. The sponsors are to submit a completed facilities request form and obtain approval from the office of the chief financial/operating officer at least two weeks preceding solicitation of participant registration for the event.
+1. The sponsors are to submit a completed facilities request form and obtain approval from the Chief Financial/Operating Officer at least two weeks preceding solicitation of participant registration for the event.

 2. If the event is a fundraiser, all administrative regulations of Policy 1005.4 must be followed.

-3. A preliminary report must be filed by the sponsors with and approved by the chief financial/operating officer at least two weeks preceding issuance of registration forms for the event.
-The chief financial/operations officer may require adjustments in the report prior to approval.
-The report shall include:
+3. A preliminary report must be filed by the sponsors with, and approved by, the Chief Financial/Operating Officer at least two weeks preceding issuance of registration forms for the event.
+The Chief Financial/Operating Officer may require adjustments in the report prior to approval.
+The report will include:

 1. A statement of the purpose of the event;